Structure-preserving Optimal Kron-based Reduction of Radial Distribution Networks: Improving Scalability

-At each iteration, the adjacency matrix $\Lambda$ is updated to connect each super-node to all neighbors of itself and its assigned child-nodes through $ (A^* \Lambda {A^*}^{\rm T}) \circ (\mathbf{1} \mathbf{1}^{\rm T} - I)$, where $\circ$ denotes element-wise multiplication.
-This algorithm continues until no further reduction happens, which implies that any additional reduction would cause the voltage error to exceed $\bar{E}$.
-The assignment matrix of the last iteration reveals super-nodes, reduced nodes, and cluster configurations of an optimal Kron-based reduced network.
+Algorithm~\ref{alg: NR} terminates after finitely many iterations; at each non-terminating iteration at least one super-node is reduced ($\Delta>0$).
+Therefore, the number of super-nodes strictly decreases with each non-terminating iteration.
+Since the total node count is finite and strictly bounded below, the algorithm is guaranteed to terminate.
+Moreover, when $\alpha$ is chosen large enough to prioritize any feasible additional reduction, termination with $\Delta=0$ occurs only when no further node reduction is feasible under the constraints in~\eqref{opt_problem_final}.
+In practice, this stopping condition is mainly controlled by the error threshold~$\bar{E}$, since additional reductions become infeasible once they would violate the prescribed error bound.

+The assignment matrix of the last iteration reveals the super-nodes, reduced nodes, and cluster configurations of the optimal Kron-based reduced network.
+Crucially, this explicit mapping ensures that physical devices, such as loads and distributed resources, remain strictly associated with known locations in the reduced model, preserving interpretability for downstream optimization tasks.
 However, the Kron-based formulation will produce a reduced, but meshed, representation of the original network.
 To recover a radial distribution network, we propose a novel \textit{radialization} procedure next.